 I am a warm, down to earth and compassionate person, offering a safe, confidential and non-judgemental space for you to explore whatever is of concern or importance to you.

 We can all find ourselves in times of difficulty, whether in a time of crisis, feeling stuck in repetitive patterns, feeling disconnected with ourselves or those around us, struggling to find meaning, or feeling like our true self has become buried.
 Counselling offers space to slow down and connect with yourself in the presence of another person, to be truly heard and to explore difficult thoughts or emotions.
 It can enable reflection on helpful or unhelpful patterns of thinking, feeling and relating, and welcome deeper self-acceptance and self-compassion.
+Together, we can help you find ways to cope, solutions to the challenges you face and a path towards a more satisfying life.

 I believe all people are unique and therefore use my training, experience and intuition to work in a creative and flexible way that reflects this.
 Whether this is your first time coming to counselling or you have had counselling before, I will meet you where you are at and work collaboratively with you.
 This means that I see counselling as something that we do together, exploring together with curiosity what may be going on for you, a journey in which I will walk alongside you supportively, with openness and respect for you.
 I am aware that opening up can take time and be scary and will endeavour to go at a pace that is right for you.